 Vitamin C for You and Baby

-This vitamin also has other protective functions in our body, which include:
+This vitamin also has other protective functions in our body, including the following (2):

 - Wound healing: Vitamin C can improve the healing of wounds and reduce inflammation.
-It helps stop excessive scarring (source).
+It helps stop excessive scarring.
+This is especially useful for women who are recovering from cesarean deliveries.

-- Promotes healthy skin: It plays a role in many ways where our skin is concerned.
-Vitamin C is involved in the prevention of wrinkles and sagging skin, dryness and roughness, and dark spots or aging from sun exposure (source).
+- Promotes healthy skin: Vitamin C is involved in the prevention of wrinkles and sagging skin, dryness and roughness, and dark spots or aging from sun exposure.

 - Treats and protects against infection: Vitamin C can help protect our bodies against infection from bacteria, viruses, and protozoa.
-This includes illnesses such as pneumonia, the common cold, malaria, and amoebic dysentery (source).
+This includes illnesses such as pneumonia, the common cold, malaria, and amoebic dysentery.

 - Helps the body absorb iron: Our body needs iron for red blood cell production.
-Vitamin C helps us absorb it from the foods we eat (source).
+Vitamin C helps us absorb it from the foods we eat.

 - Other diseases: The potentially beneficial effects of vitamin C on cancer and cardiovascular diseases have been discussed for years.
-Research is still underway to find out what role this vitamin plays (source).
+Research is still underway to find out what role this vitamin plays.

 The vitamin C in breast milk can help pass these benefits on to your baby.